 Uniquely among think tanks, Civitas has always played an active, practical part in rebuilding civil society by running schools on Saturdays and after-school hours so that children who are falling behind at school can achieve their full potential.
 Civitas has also adapted the Core Knowledge curriculum for the UK, published a series of books based on it, and has supported many primary schools that have adopted the curriculum as their own.Visit Website

-This report from UK think tank Civitas looks at the different estimates from the European Commission vs the Department for…Read more
+This report from UK think tank Civitas looks at When we encounter the police, can we rely on them to…Read more

 No related events yet, please check back later